JesusDBS/Clean-Folder-Script/README.md

 A simple Python script for cleaning your folders.

 ## Description
 This is a simple script written in Python that allows you to delete all the files of a folder effortlessly, also you can delete inner folders.
-It is especially useful for **cleaning your Download folder**.
+It is especially useful for **cleaning your Downloads folder**.

 ## Usage
 To use this script you need to follow these instructions: